ChaokunChang/Biathlon/README.md

-# ApproxInfer
+# Biathlon
-Approximate Machine Learning Inference with Approximate Query Processing
+Harnessing Model Resilience for Accelerating ML Inference Pipelines

 ## Reproduce the results in the paper